ansible/awx/INSTALL.md

 > Optionally, provide the path to a file that contains a certificate and its private key.

+> If also using `ssl_certificate_key` (see below), you can set this to the path to a file that contains only the certificate.

 *ssl_certificate_key*

 > Optionally, provide the path to a file that contains the certificate's private key.